-Set up a project with the three classes that you have completed and Ramblecs.jar, and test the program thoroughly.
+Set up a project with the three classes that you have completed and ramblecs.jar, and test the program thoroughly.

-16.7 Summary
+17.7 Summary

 The javax.swing package supports platform-independent implementation of GUI components and pluggable look and feel.
 The default cross-platform look and feel is known as the "Metal" look and feel.
-However, a programmer can opt for a system-specific look and feel (one that looks like Windows, or Mac OS, or UNIX Motif) using Swing's pluggable look and feel feature.
+"Nimbus" is a newer, more polished, cross-platform look and feel, added in Java 6.
+A programmer can opt for a system-specific look and feel (one that looks like Windows, or Mac OS, or UNIX Motif) using Swing's pluggable look and feel feature.

-Appendix D presents a synopsis of several Swing GUI components and an index of their use in the case studies, labs, and exercises in this book.
+Appendix C presents a synopsis of several Swing GUI components and an index of their use in the case studies, labs, and exercises in this book.

 Events generated by Swing components are captured by different event "listeners."
 An event listener is an object of a class that implements ActionListener, ItemListener, ChangeListener, or another "listener" interface.
 Listener classes are often implemented as private inner classes.
 An event listener object can be added to a component by calling its addActionListener, addItemListener, or addChangeListener method.
-The object that creates a component can also be its listener. which case the parameter to the component's event in add<Whatever>Listener method is this.
+The object that creates a component can also be its listener. which case event in the parameter to the component's add<Whatever>Listener method is this.